RishabhSharma333/SortVisuals/README.md

 To fill list with some elements ,use sidebar.

-This side bar produces differnt range of random numbers so as to create a list which is worked upon by the same algorithm which is producing it.
+This side bar produces different range of random numbers so as to create a list which is worked upon by the same algorithm which is producing it.

 ## Here is the preview of its homepage.